andyrobinson/ard-nav/README.md

 ## Current libraries

 * Angle - utilities for dealing with angles and signed -180 to +180 (angle) and unsigned 0 - 359 (uangle) types.
+* Captain - follows a route consisting of a number of waypoints, using Navigator
 * Compass - wrapper for the Adafruit LSM303DLHC compass module, with tilt adjustment
 * DisplayLogger - logs to the OLED display
 * Globe - lat/long calculations
 * Gps - wrapper for the Adafruit GPS Library which enables/disables the GPS, and gets a reading within a specified time (if possible)
 * Helm - Steer a direct course and adjust the sail
+* Logger - Abstract class for logging (implemented by specific loggers)
+* MultiLogger - logs simultaneously to the given list of loggers
 * Navigator - Navigate to a destination lat/long by repeatedly steering
 * Position - lat/long struct with error values
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
+* SDLogger - logs to an SD card
+* SelfTest - power-on self test routines
 * SerialLogger - log to the serial port (for Arduino Serial monitor)
 * Stubs - home grown stubs for use in unit testing
 * Tacker - steer directly or do a tack, using Helm
 * TestEg - example of using Gtest (google C++ test library)
 * Timer - wrapper around delay function, for testing and possible multi-tasking
 * Utility - templates for common functions, unix time
+* Waypoint - waypoint definition
 * WindSensor - wrapper around the AS5048B 14 bit rotary position sensor, to return a relative wind angle between -180 and +180

 ## Current concerns

-we probably need a turning mode and a steady state mode, and move between the modes based on deflection from course display refresh causes jitter, but we can live with that for the moment (won't be an issue OTW unless SD card writing has the same problem)
+We probably need a turning mode and a steady state mode, and move between the modes based on deflection from course.

+Display refresh causes jitter, but we can live with that for the moment (won't be an issue OTW unless SD card writing has the same problem).

+The steering is jittery at the moment.
+The sample rate of 1/10th of a second means that quite large rates of turn can be calculated (minimum is 10 degrees/sec), many just due to the inaccuracy of the compass.
+It may be better to reduce the sample rate or do a low pass filter (i.e. average over 2 or 3 readings), but this will make it less responsive.

 ## Observations from field tests